-If you or a loved one has suffered a traumatic brain injury (TBI), you have a lot to manage.
+If you or a loved one has suffered a traumatic brain injury (TBI) that you believe was caused by the careless actions of another party, you have a lot to manage.
 The assistance of a skilled brain injury attorney with experience handling cases like this can help you move forward thoughtfully and logically.

 Traumatic brain injuries are life-altering.
 Those whose lives are impacted by them often face uncertain futures, as do their loved ones.
 With worrisome questions regarding the possibility of a full recovery and the ability to live independently, the period after an accident is stressful.
 Our TBI lawyers understand your position and have the knowledge and experience necessary to help.

 A TBI can lead to long-term problems requiring costly care and therapy and may plague an individual and his or her family for a lifetime.
 Many people who have suffered TBIs are frozen with fear and not sure what to do.

-That is where the brain injury attorneys at Stoddard can help.
+That is where the brain injury attorneys at The Stoddard Firm can help.
 We will take control of your legal issues, providing you the peace of mind you need to focus your attention where it is most necessary — on your recovery.
-When you engage us, we handle everything on your behalf including:
+When you engage us, we will handle everything on your behalf including:

 Investigating the cause of your TBI